obenhuber1/Applied-Deep-Learning-2020/README.md

 <!-- APPLICATION -->
 ## Web Application

-The main files (index.html, index.js and jason.js with the model code) can be found under /src/webapp Model weights and CSS sheets were not uploaded to Github as in total they summed up to 130MB. https://github.com/obenhuber1/Applied-Deep-Learning-2020/tree/main/src/webapp
+The main files (index.html, index.js with the model code) can be found under /src/webapp <br>
+Model weights and CSS sheets were not uploaded to Github as in total they summed up to 130MB.<br>
+https://github.com/obenhuber1/Applied-Deep-Learning-2020/tree/main/src/webapp